eccenca/ecc-gulp-tasks/README.md

 - `path` - should point to directory you want to serve (used in `serve` task)
 - `testEntryPoint` - should point to your test entry point (to be run by mocha)
-- `rootPath` - should point to root of your project directory, usually can be copy-pasted from example (used in `licenses` and `version` tasks)
 - `webpackConfig.debug` - should include your webpack config used for debugging
 - `webpackConfig.production` - should include your webpack config used for compilation for production
 - `webpackConfig.application` - should include your webpack config used for compilation as production application
+- `webpackConfig.common` - may webpack config that `webpackConfig.debug`, `webpackConfig.production` and `webpackConfig.application` have in common
+- `licenseReport` - should point to a license yaml file and contain parameters for the generated license report
 - `serverOverrides` - should contain a function that can be used to override defaults from `serve` task
 - `serverStart` - should contain function that can be used to start something on top of server instance (e.g. websocket server)
-- `licenseReport` - should point to a license yaml file and contain parameters for the generated license report

 ### Javascript flags